5 Ways to Make Your New Years Resolution Stick

 5) Trick-o-Treating Plans: Plan on setting up your trick-or-treat plans two weeks ahead of time.
 If you are coordinating with other families, set a meeting time, location, and plans for child supervision and safety.
 It’s also a good idea to assign each child a ‘buddy’ to stay with for the evening to ensure no one is left alone.

 6) Party Plans: If you plan on throwing a Halloween party, you’ll want to send out invitations the first week of October.
 During the second week, you can start to plan decorations, food, theme, music, and other party needs.
-The third week is the time to firm up these plans and finishing buying necessary non-perishable items, such as decorations.
+The third week is the time to firm up these plans and finishing buying necessary non-perishable items, such as decorations, I always make sure to place antique clocks during this time; however, this year we will need to get a Repair for one of them .
 The last week leading up to the party is the time to decorate your space and complete the grocery shopping.
 On the day-of, you’ll prepare the food and drinks, set up last minute items, don your costume, and get ready to have a spooky evening with friends.

 7) Holiday Food: Although Halloween is best known for candy, some people have traditions that include certain Halloween foods.
 Ensure you’ll be able to make these for friends and family by making a list of foods and necessary ingredients two weeks before the holiday.
 When making the list, keep in mind the little items, such as spices for pumpkin seed roasting and drinks such as apple cider.